 8. Oversee marketing and other communications efforts.

-10. Establishing employment and administrative policies and procedures for all functions and for the day-to-day operation of the nonprofit.
+10. Establish employment and administrative policies and procedures for all functions and for the day-to-day operation of the non-profit.

 11. Review and approve contracts for services.